zix99/sshsysmon/readme.md

 ### Configuration

-Configuration is written in yaml and is a set of servers, with a list of alerts, notification channels and connection details.
+Configuration is written in yaml and is a set of servers, with a list of monitors with alarms, notification channels and connection details.

 See the [Examples](/examples) folder for more sample configs.